 - What to measure: Firstly you need to determine, what the scale needs to measure.
-You can measure on importance, quality, probability, or frequency.
-On the other hand, you can measure on customer satisfaction or feelings or product preferences.
+You can measure importance, quality, probability, or frequency.
+On the other hand, you can measure customer satisfaction or feelings, or product preferences.
 The purpose of the survey is very important.
-For example, you want to gain knowledge on online and offline reading of books.
+For example, you want to gain knowledge on the online and offline reading of books.

 - Statements or questions: You need to list out the statements that you want your sample to answer.
 When you are conducting a survey, it is implied that you know what exactly to ask.
 Your objectives can become your questions or statements.
 Building on the previous example, you may want to know how much the respondents read books online.
 The question can be, “How much do you read books online?- Always, often, sometimes, rarely, or never.